endarkx/Poems/New/waiting.md

 i was waiting,
 waiting to be found,
 from what I saw in that world,
-were only my fears kepts inbound.
+were only my fears kept inbound.